TomPace101/nanopore_diffusion/notes.md

 **Current Goal** Image of potential from Poisson-Boltzmann

+_TODO_ units analysis as described below, to get an appropriate value of beta.
+Then re-run, then generate the figure.

 # Code/Misc

+_TODO_ collect_results is choking on debug right now

 _TODO_ find a way to get coordinates of the surface normal used in a flux calculation The notebook dated 2017-11-06 is where I was working on this before.